 - How to Create a Simple Sensory Diet for Restless, Homebound Kids

 - Dan Siegel: Name it to Tame it

 Wondering if you have a highly sensitive child?
-Check out this article That coincides well with this podcast: Helping Your Highly Sensitive Child.
+Check out the sister article for this podcast: Helping Your Highly Sensitive Child.

 Like what you hear?
 Don’t forget to subscribe, rate, and review Connected Families podcasts so you don’t miss a single episode and others can find us more easily!

 In our newest online course, The Power of Questions: Less Arguing.
 More Wisdom., you will learn the art of asking questions that build internal wisdom and character in your kids, and create a culture of teamwork in your family.
 Join us today!

 Hear what Melanie said after finishing the course: